If you or someone you know is considering suicide, call 9-1-1 or the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

-For more mental health information and resources, visit the National Council for Behavioral Health’s Find a Provider site.
+For more mental health information and resources, visit the National Council for Mental Wellbeing’s Find a Provider site.

 You can also take a Mental Health First Aid course.
 Mental Health First Aid will teach you the common signs and symptoms of mental health and substance use challenges and how to respond to someone in both crisis and non-crisis situations.